rocket-pool/RPIPs/tokenomics-explainers/004-rework-support.md

 Saturn 2 includes forced exits, which allow the protocol to initialize the exit of a validator when certain conditions are met.
 This would allow the protocol to immediately reclaim a highly penalized bond, and prevent hypothetical rogue NOs from being a drag on the protocol.

-## Node Level Penalties
+## Megapool Level Penalties
 Currently, penalties can be applied on a per minipool basis.
 Consider an NO with 4 LEB8 minipools that steals 30 ETH of MEV in one block.
 At this time, only that minipool will be penalized, and any other minipools that NO has will be unaffected.
 This means that Rocket Pool could recover at most the 8 ETH bond from the LEB8 minipool that stole the block.
-With node level penalties, the bond from all of the minipools could be recovered.
-Note that while node level penalties could be implemented for minipools, it’s even easier to implement for megapools.
+With megapool level penalties, the bond from all of the validators in a megapool could be recovered.

 Putting together the bond curve, forced exits, and node level penalties:
 An example comparing Honest APY vs. APY with MEV-theft is shown in Figure 1 below.
 You can see how the first validator (only a 4 ETH bond) has the significantly highest amount of drag for the protocol, but if a thief wanted to maximize their APY, they would create 12 validators.
 At 12 validators the drag for the protocol is significantly reduced (vs at a single validator), and the protocol is much safer since it would have the ability to recover 23ETH of NO bond from the entire megapool, instead of just 4 ETH of NO bond from a single validator.